trenaud/octoprint-eeepc/README.md

 Finally, add this script in the autostart configuration of Lubuntu (using system config tools).

-### give OctoPrint the rights to restart the system and to restart itself
+### Give OctoPrint the Rights to Restart the System and to Restart Itself
-By default, the octoprint system user do not have rights to use the sudo command.
-And even if it could, it does not have any password, so it could not be able to perform credential validations.
+By default, the `octoprint` system user does not have permission to use the `sudo` command.
+And even if it could, it does not have a password, so it would not be able to perform credential validation.

-The solution is to give octoprint user the rights to run only the needed commands using sudo and without the need of typing password.
+The solution is to give the `octoprint` user permission to run only the needed commands using `sudo` without entering a password.

-This is done by adding a configuration file for sudoer : `/etc/sudoers.d/octoprint-shutdown`.
+This is done by adding a configuration file for sudoers: `/etc/sudoers.d/octoprint-shutdown`.

-So create that file and add this content :
+So create that file and add this content:
 ```
 octoprint ALL=NOPASSWD: /bin/shutdown, /usr/sbin/service
 ```

-### add a touchUI plugin, to make OctoPrint more Usable on the little screen of the EeePC
+### Add the TouchUI Plugin to Make OctoPrint More Usable on the Little Screen of the EeePC
-To do so, simply isntall the ToucheUI plugin from OctoPrint system plugin menu.
+To do so, simply install the TouchUI plugin from the OctoPrint system plugin menu.

 # TODO
 * add SSL to HAProxy configuration in order to secure network communication from clients to OctoPrint.
-* redo installation without window manager (Ubuntu server + x and touchUI autostart :https://github.com/BillyBlaze/OctoPrint-TouchUI-autostart )
+* redo installation without window manager (Ubuntu Server + X and TouchUI autostart: https://github.com/BillyBlaze/OctoPrint-TouchUI-autostart)